 The are a couple of distinctions between the types of custody arrangements available.
 If possible, the courts will favor a scenario where both parents are active in the child’s life.
 However, there may be some cases where only one parent can receive primary custody of the child.

 - Sole legal custody: Only one parent has been granted the legal right to make decisions on the child’s upbringing.
 These include matters such as the child’s health care, education, religious background, and emotional well-being.

 - Shared legal custody: Both parents can make decisions about the child’s upbringing.

 - Sole physical custody: The child is living with only one parent.
 The other parent may have parenting time, if the courts deem it will be beneficial for the child.

 - Shared physical custody: The child spends time living with each parent individually, and maintains close contact with each parent.

 Do you need assistance with your custody case?
 Please contact Kellem Mahoney Family Law & Mediation Group, P.C. today.
-Our child custody attorneys in Hingham and Newton strive to ensure your child’s needs are taken care of.
+Our child custody attorneys in Hingham and Newton strive to meet your child’s needs.

 Can a Child Refuse Visitation?

-As a child matures and enters their teen years, it is not uncommon for them to refuse visitation from the non-custodial parent.
+As a child matures and enters their teen years, it is not uncommon for them to refuse visitation from a non-custodial parent.
 Depending on the circumstances, this may or may not be permitted by the Massachusetts court.
-While their preferences are taken into account, a judge will always make a decision based on what is in the best interests of the child.
+While their preferences are taken into account, a judge will always decide based on what is in the child's best interests.